crossplane/crossplane/design/one-pager-cross-resource-referencing.md

 ### Cross referencing using Reference Resolvers

-In this example since the `vpcId` is non-deterministic, `[my-vpc_vpcId]` is not known prior to provisioning the `VPC`.
-Therefore we will need a mechanism to indicate this cross reference in the YAML object.
-To solve this, I propose the notion of *Reference Resolver*, as a `go` interface as following:
+In this example since `vpcId` is non-deterministic we will need a mechanism to indicate this cross reference in the YAML object.
+I propose the notion of *Reference Resolver*, as a `go` interface as following:

 ```go
 type ReferenceResolver interface {